mainmatter/rust-python-interoperability/book/src/03_concurrency/02_gil.md

 ## Concurrent, yes, but not parallel

-On the surface, our thread-based solution seems to address all the issues we identified in the `multiprocessing` module:
+On the surface, our thread-based solution addresses all the issues we identified in the `multiprocessing` module:

 ```python
 from threading import Process